benchenas/BenchENAS/BenchENAS_python_package/algs/evocnn/README.md

 # EvoCNN
-This is the code for the paper of [Completely automated CNN architecture design based on blocks](https://ieeexplore.ieee.org/document/8742788).
+This is the code for the paper of [Evolving deep convolutional neural networks for image classification](https://arxiv.org/abs/1710.10741).

 ## Cite
 ```